WeiZ8/Snake-Game-HS2021/README.md

 * Third is the background music added which loops throughout the game.
 * Fourth is the chessboard-like background.
 * Fifth are sound effects played once a food item is eaten or when the snake collides with itself or the boundary.
+* Sixth is the end game menu with "Your Score" displayed on the screen.

 <p float="left">
   <img src="/Game Play.png" width="440" />